claint76/inivation-docs/Software user guides/User_guide_-_jAER.md

 instructions](#developer-setup---using-eclipse) to set it up.

-On Mac OS X, the libusb based driver is the only way to interact with hardware, more information on it can be found near in the **TO CHANGE** [Install USB driver - Mac OS X](http://inilabs.com/support/hardware/davis240/#h.7ohp3sio45xp) section of the DAVIS240 User Guide.
+On Mac OS X, the libusb based driver is the only way to interact with hardware, more information on it can be found near in the <!--TO CHANGE--> [Install USB driver - Mac OS X](http://inilabs.com/support/hardware/davis240/#h.7ohp3sio45xp) section of the DAVIS240 User Guide.